rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - code coverage
 - rustdoc

-> TODO lots more in this section:
+### When I upgrade to a new **stable** version of the compiler...

+Select one:

+- I am confident my code will continue to compile and be idiomatic.
+- I am confident my code will continue to compile but it may be unidiomatic.
+- There's a chance my code may no longer compile.
+- I am confident my code is likely to break somehow.

+> *justification**
 >
-> * Stability of the language
+> When want to get an impression of how stable the language feels.
-> ### How stable do you feel the Rust programming language is?
-(Could be scale, or could be assessed in relation to other languages)
 >
->   * Do people feel that their code is being broken?
->   ### Has an update to the Rust language ever broken your code?
->   ### Has an update to a Crate ever broken your code?
+> TODO: many times code stops compiling for reasons outside of the
+> Rust stability guarantee (e.g., a new warning is introduced and
+> the code uses `#![deny(warnings)]`).
+How can we capture that?

+### If your code has ever broken when upgrading to a new **stable** version of the compiler, how difficult was the upgrade?

+Select one:

+- Very difficult
+- Difficult
+- Easy enough
+- Trivial

+### When I upgrade to a new **nightly** version of the compiler...

+Select one:

+- I am confident my code will continue to compile and be idiomatic.
+- I am confident my code will continue to compile but it may be unidiomatic.
+- There's a chance my code may no longer compile.
+- I am confident my code is likely to break somehow.
+- I don't use nightly

+> *justification**
 >
->   * How often and what is the severity of this breakage?
->   ### (Only if indicated above) How often has your code been broken due to an update to the language/crate?
->   ### (Only if indicated above) When your code broke, how much effort was required to identify and repair the issue?
+> When want to get an impression of how stable even the nightly compiler is.
 >
->   * In general, do people feel like Rust's stability guarantees are upheld?
->   ### Do your experiences with Rust meet your expectations of stability?
+> TODO: many times code stops compiling for reasons outside of the
+> Rust stability guarantee (e.g., a new warning is introduced and
+> the code uses `#![deny(warnings)]`).
+How can we capture that?

+### If your code has ever broken when upgrading to a new **nightly** version of the compiler, how difficult was the upgrade?

+Select one:

+- Very difficult
+- Difficult
+- Easy enough
+- Trivial
+- I don't use nightly

+### When I upgrade to a new minor version of a crate...

+Select one:

+- I am confident my code will continue to compile and be idiomatic.
+- I am confident my code will continue to compile but it may be unidiomatic.
+- There's a chance my code may no longer compile.
+- I am confident my code is likely to break somehow.

+> *justification**
 >
->   * How often do people *need* to reach for nightly for the compiler or core tooling?
->
-> * The Rust compiler as a productive tool
->   * Is the perception of {compile times, binary size, artifact disk space (i.e., the target folder)} getting better or worse over time?
->   ### In your opinion, have the following aspects of Rust gotten better or worse over the past year?
->                   Much better   Slightly Better  Remained the same  Slightly Worse   Much Worse
->   - Compile Times
->
->   - Binary Size
->
->   - etc.
->
-> * What are "core tools" for users (i.e., they are an indispensable part of the Rust programming experience?)
->
->  ###Please indicate how important (useful?) each of the following tools are when programming with Rust:
->           Essential   Very Important  Somewhat Important  Not very important   Not important   Useless   I have no experience with this tool
->
->   -[list of tools]
->
-> * How is the IDE experience with Rust?
-> * How reliable is tooling?
->
-> * How happy are people in general with the user experience?
-> **TODO** Are we looking at the user experience of Rust?
-Or the user experience with the Rust tools?
-> ###Overall, how happy/pleased are you with your Rust user experience?
->
-> * Do people find the edition experience relatively uneventful?
->
-> ###How difficult was the transition from Rust 2018 to Rust 2021?
->
-> ###How well does the implementation of editions work?
->
-> * Does Rust work well for the platform they are targeting (i.e., the compile target)?
-> * Can people usually find the library their looking for?
-> > ###
-> If not, what domains seemed to be the most underserved?
->
-> * Questions which gauge attitudes to potential new features.
+> When want to get an impression of how stable crates tend to be.

+### Do you use nightly and if so why?

+Select one:

+- No
+- Yes, out of habit
+- Yes, for a particular language feature or set of language features I need
+- Yes, a dependency I use requires it

+### In your opinion, have the following aspects of Rust gotten better or worse over the past year?

+Options:

+- Much better
+- Better
+- Remained the same
+- Worse
+- Much Worse
+- Unsure

+Aspects:

+- Compile times
+- Binary size
+- The size of `target` folder
+- The number of internal compiler errors (ICEs)

+### Please indicate how vital to your workflow each of the following tools are when programming with Rust:

+Options:

+- Essential
+- Somewhat important
+- Not important
+- I have no experience with this tool

+Tools:

+- clippy
+- cargo
+- rustdoc
+- rustup
+- play.rust-lang.org
+- miri
+- rustfmt

+### Which editor or IDE setup do you use on a regular basis?

+Select all the apply:

+- VS Code with the rust-analyzer extension
+- VS Code with the rust extension (a.k.a rls)
+- VS Code without an extension for Rust
+- vim or neovim with rust-analyzer
+- vim or neovim with rls
+- vim or neovim without specific Rust support (beyond synatx highlighting)
+- IntelliJ Rust
+- Emacs
+- Sublime
+- Visual Studio
+- Xcode
+- Atom
+- CLion
+- Nano or Pico
+- Other

+### How would you rate Rust's IDE or editor experience?

+Select one:

+- World class!
+- Great
+- Good enough
+- Could be better
+- Terrible

+> TODO: how can we relate this back to other languages?
+Presumably C# devs might find Rust's editor experience poor but Ruby devs might like it

 ### Which of the following apply to you: